guidance-guarantee-programme/pension_guidance/content/living_abroad.md

 * if you transfer your pension money to another account

-UK pension providers don't usually pay your pension straight into an overseas bank account.
+UK pension providers don’t usually pay your pension straight into an overseas bank account.
 If they do, they may charge you.
 The exchange rate between the UK and the country you move to can also affect how much money you get.

 ##Don’t forget about tax